adtechnology/adsolutions-ios-AdMediation/gdpr.md

 # InApp Settings for IAB TCF 2.0 Compliance

 ## Xandr
 Xandr ist full TCF 2.0 compliant.
 Please be sure the newest Xandr SDK is installed.
 If the app has a lower version than 7.3 you must update the SDK.
+There is a global settig for the sdk, which has to be done (iOS: [ANGDPRSettings setConsentRequired:true]; Android: ANGDPRSettings.setConsentRequired(context,true);)

 ## Google Ad Manager (Mediation)
 Currently is GAM not TCF 2.0 compliant.
 Until they release a TCF 2.0 SDK Compatible we should use the following workaround: